 How-To set up a Kafka Storage Connector#

 Apache Kafka is a distributed event store and stream-processing platform.
-It's very popular framework for handling realtime data streams and is often used as a message you for events coming from production systems until they are being processed and either loaded into a data warehouse our aggregated into features for Machine Learning.
+It's a very popular framework for handling realtime data streams and is often used as a message broker for events coming from production systems until they are being processed and either loaded into a data warehouse or aggregated into features for Machine Learning.

 In this guide, you will configure a Storage Connector in Hopsworks to save all the authentication information needed in order to set up a connection to your Kafka cluster.
 When you're finished, you'll be able to read from Kafka topics in your cluster using Spark through HSFS APIs.

 Currently, it is only possible to create storage connectors in the Hopsworks UI.
 You cannot create a storage connector programmatically.